-Whenever a building, structure, object, or district is under consideration for landmark designation, the Commission on Chicago Landmarks is required to identify the "significant historical and architectural features" of the property.
-This is done to enable the owners and the public to understand which elements are considered most important to preserve the historical and architectural character of the proposed landmark.
-The Commission has identified the significant features for the building, and these are defined in the Commission's "Recommendation to the City Council of Chicago that Chicago Landmark Designation be adopted for the Cairo Supper Club Building," dated August 7, 2014.
+4V^AHeneyer a buirdingj:structure, object; or district is under consideration for landmark designation, 0;me C^A required to identify the "significant historical and architectural^A This is done to enable the owners and the public to understand which elements, are considered^A to preserve the historical and architectural character of the proposedJandmarlc The Commission has identified the significant features for the building, and these are defined in the Commission's "Recommendation to the City Council of Chicago that, Chicago'Landmark Designation be adopted for the Cairo Supper Club Building," dated August 7, < :

-SELECTED BIBLIOGRAPHY
+Selected Bibliography

-Curl, James Stevens.
+- Curl, James Stevens.
 The Egyptian Revival: Ancient Egypt as the Inspiration for design motifs in the west.
-London: Routledge, 2005.

-Curl, James Stevens.
+London: Routledge, 2005. - Curl, James Stevens.
 Egyptomania: The Egyptian Revival: A recurring theme in the History of Taste.
-Manchester, Great Britain: Manchester University Press, 1994.

-Gilbert, Paul, and Charles Lee Bryson, Chiago and its Makers.
-Chicago: Felix Mendelsohn, 1929.
-Grossman, James R., Ann Durking Keating & Janice L. Reiff, editors.
+Manchester, Great Britain: Manchester University Press, 1994. - Gilbert, Paul, and Charles Lee Bryson, Chiago and its Makers.
+Chicago: Felix Mendelsohn, 1929. - Grossman, James R., Ann Durking Keating & Janice L. Reiff, editors.
 The Encyclopedia of Chicago.
-Chicago: U. of Chicago Press, 2004.

-Kent, Cheryl.
-"Reebie Storage Warehouse, 2325-33 N. Clark St." Preliminary Landmark Recommendation to the Commission on Chicago Landmarks, June 3, 1998.

-Miscellaneous Chicago Tribune newspaper articles, various dates.

-Miscellaneous Wikipedia webpages.

-Moehring, John.
-The Magical Life of Marshall Brodien: Creator of TV Magic Cards and Wizzo the Wizard.
+Chicago: U. of Chicago Press, 2004. - Kent, Cheryl.
+"Reebie Storage Warehouse, 2325-33 N. Clark St." Preliminary Landmark Recommendation to the Commission on Chicago Landmarks, June 3, 1998. - Miscellaneous Chicago Tribune newspaper articles, various dates. - Miscellaneous Wikipedia webpages. - Moehring, John.
+The Magical Life of Marshall Brodien: Creator of TV Magic Cards and Wizzo - the Wizard.
 Jefferson, North Carolina: McFarland & Co., 2007.

-Poppeliers, John C., S. Allen Chambers, Jr., and Nancy B. Schwartz.
+Poppeliers, John C, S. Allen Chambers, Jr., and Nancy B. Schwartz.
 What Style is It?
-A guide to American architecture.
-Washington, D.C.: The Preservation Press, 1983.
+A guide to - American architecture.
+Washington, D.C: The Preservation Press, 1983.
 Roth, Leland M. American Architecture: A History.
 Boulder, Colorodo: Westview Press, 2001.
 Sinkevich, Alice, editor.
 AIA Guide to Chicago.
 Second Edition.
-New York: Harcourt, Inc., 2004.
+New York: Harcourt, Inc., er three elevations are clad with plainly-detailed common brick.
+Top: A view of the west (street-facing) terra cotta fagade of the building.
+Middle and bottom: Views of the south (side) and east (rear) common-brick walls of the building.
+The north (side) commonbrick wall of the building is concealed by an adjacent building.

-Whiffen, Marcus, and Frederick Koeper, American Architecture, 1607-1976.
-Cambridge, Massachusetts: The MIT Press, 1981.

-Withey, Henry, AIA & Elise Rathburn Withey.
+- Whiffen, Marcus, and Frederick Koeper, American Architecture, 1607-1976.
+Cambridge, Massachusetts: The MIT Press, 1981. - Withey, Henry, AIA & Elise Rathburn Withey.
 Biographical Dictionary of American Architects (Deceased).
 Los Angeles: Hemessey & Ingalls, 1956 (1970 ed.)